 We are a network of groups that operate individually but benefit from being connected.

 Transition Australia was set up to connect and support groups in Australia on their transition journey.

 We want to make it easier for these groups to find each other, share resources, learn and be inspired.

-These groups may be focusing on sustainability, food security, or equity.
-But they share the aim to build a better world from the ground up.
+These groups may focus on sustainability, food security, or equity but they share the aim to build a better world – from the ground up.

 This website aims to:

 Doing Transition successfully is about finding a balance between:

 The Head: we act on the basis of the best information and evidence available and apply our collective intelligence to find better ways of living.

 The Heart: we work with compassion, valuing and paying attention to the emotional, psychological, relational and social aspects of the work we do.

 The Hands: we turn our vision and ideas into a tangible reality, initiating practical projects and starting to build a new, healthy economy in the place we live.